umarhassan-mitodl/22.01-spring-2024/content/pages/instructor-insights.md

 ### Breakdown by Major

-In the past the class typically consisted entirely of [Nuclear Science and Engineering](http://web.mit.edu/nse/) (NSE) majors; it is now about one-third to one-half NSE majors, with the remainder of the students concentrating in other fields such as [Electrical Engineering and Computer Science](https://www.eecs.mit.edu/) or [Mechanical Engineering](http://meche.mit.edu/education/undergraduate/course-2).
+In the past the class typically consisted entirely of {{% resource_link "1c419305-b66b-413a-a0d4-3e5ece65c818" "Nuclear Science and Engineering" %}} (NSE) majors; it is now about one-third to one-half NSE majors, with the remainder of the students concentrating in other fields such as {{% resource_link "22f48fee-2b1c-49b6-8217-6da77c97c9f1" "Electrical Engineering and Computer Science" %}} or {{% resource_link "9e229a15-2555-4f14-a0b3-6066b453dfc6" "Mechanical Engineering" %}}.

 ### Typical Student Background